brentleblanc-jpg/catered-savings/AI_RULES_ENGINE.md

 - **Categories**: 14 product categories are established and working
 - **Monetization**: Sponsored products are primary revenue stream
 - **Email**: Mailchimp integration is working and preferred
+- **User Data**: When users enter email, name, and select categories, we save them in BOTH Mailchimp AND our internal database

 ### **Development Rules**
 - **Server Management**: Always check if server is running before making changes